abby711/CNN-Projects/README.md

 This list shows the projects which are be built to develop hands-on experience in areas related to/ using CNN.

-CHARACTER RECOGNITION USING CNN WITH GUI
+1. CHARACTER RECOGNITION USING CNN WITH GUI

-DIABETES DETECTION
+2. DIABETES DETECTION

-Label reading using Optical Character Recognition OCR
+3. Label reading using Optical Character Recognition OCR

+4. Road Sign Recognition